allelomorph/holbertonschool-blockchain/cli/README.md

 ### `send` \<amount> \<address>
   * \<amount> is the number of coins to send (currently whole numbers only)
-  * \<address> is the EC public key of the recipient Creates a new transaction, verifies it (ensures that there are sufficient unspent transaction outputs in the current session wallet to fund the expenditure, and adds it to the mempool, or list of verified transactions awaiting confirmation via mining.
+  * \<address> is the EC public key of the recipient

+Creates a new transaction, verifies it (ensures that there are sufficient unspent transaction outputs in the current session wallet to fund the expenditure, and adds it to the mempool, or list of verified transactions awaiting confirmation via mining.
 To send coin, the wallet must first earn coin by mining, or receive coin from other wallets.

 ### `mine`
-Creates a new block, reverifies all mempool transactions, adds the valid ones to the block, adds a coinbase transaction, sets the block difficulty, hashes the block, and adds it to the blockchain.
+Creates a new block, reverifies all mempool transactions, adds the valid ones to the block, adds a coinbase transaction, sets the block difficulty (see [Known Issues](#known-issues--future-improvements),) hashes the block, and adds it to the blockchain.

 ### `info` \[\<aspect> / full\] \[full\]
 * `info wallet`: public key, number of UTXOs, total coin of UTXOs